Coat of arms of Melbourne

-The coat of arms of the city of Melbourne, also known as the armorial bearings, is the official symbol of the city of Melbourne, Australia.
-They were granted to the Corporation of the city by Letters Patent on 30 January 1940.
+The coat of arms of Melbourne is an official symbol of the City of Melbourne, Australia.
+They were granted to the corporation of the city by letters patent on 30 January 1940.

 Blazon

 Arms

 On a silver shield, a red cross (the cross of St George) with a narrow red bar is adjacent and parallel with each side of the cross.
 On the central part of the cross is a Royal Crown.

 And in the four-quarters, there are: